The Employment Law Review: New Zealand

 An employment agreement may also contain provisions that protect the employer's interests in other ways.
 These commonly include confidentiality and intellectual property clauses that survive the termination of employment.

 Wages are governed primarily by the Minimum Wage Act 1983 and the Wages Protection Act 1983.
-The minimum wage as of 1 April 2020 is NZ$18.90 per hour and will increase to NZ$20 per hour on 1 April 2021.
-A lower rate is offered to starts and trainees.
+The minimum wage as of 1 April 2021 is NZ$20 per hour.
+A lower rate is offered to starters and trainees.

 The Wages Protection Act provides for limited circumstances in which deductions can be made, how payments must be made and situations in which consent is needed to deduct wages.